Strategies and Policies

 State Program on Climate Change - seeks to consolidate Oaxaca as a resilient state in the face of the effects of climate change, to ensure the conservation of natural capital, strategic infrastructure and cultural heritage, as well as to contribute to low-carbon economic development and the well-being of the population, considering gender equity and interculturality.
 (In the process of publication).

 State Strategy for REDD + Oaxaca, (EEREDD +) of Oaxaca - The EEREDD + was built through a participatory and interdisciplinary process.
 Its objective is to reduce the emissions of greenhouse gases (GHG) from agricultural, forestry, and other land uses (AFOLU).
 With this, it seeks to avoid deforestation and degradation of the forests and jungles of the state, promote the conservation and increase of forest carbon stocks, and implement low-emission agricultural production models in the state of Oaxaca.
 It considers the causes of deforestation and degradation throughout the state context.
 The EEREDD + is linked to the National REDD + Strategy (ENAREDD +) through seven major complementary components: 1) public policies and legal framework; 2) financing schemes; 3) institutional arrangements; 4) monitoring, reporting, and verification (MRV) and reference level (NR); 5) social and environmental safeguards; 6) communication and capacity development; and 7) social participation and transparency.
 (Draft in publication process).
+The draft annex is available here.

 Laws and Regulations